rubigc/rubigc/README.md

-###Hi👋, im rubi
+## Hi👋, im rubi

-Im currently learning Computer science and working as a software developer!
+### Im currently learning Computer science and working as a software developer!

+I like: Coding, games, cars and anime.

-If you want to reacht out to me feel free:
+#### If you want to reach out to me feel free to messege me on
---Discord "rubi_gc#2107"
+- Discord "rubi_gc#2107"
---Twitter "rubigc__"
+- Twitter "rubigc__"